Talent is a fantastic gift that is often wasted.

 Inevitably, that may be the case early in a prospect's career, but as he climbs the ladder, the differences between players become something else entirely.
 Everybody on the team has talent, or they would not be at this level.
 Here are some other areas that define a pro.

-Fitness – Practice should be about tactics and repetition, each athlete’s level of fitness is his own responsibility.
+Fitness – Practice should be about tactics and repetition, each player’s level of fitness is his own responsibility.
 Coaches will often test that level of fitness to get an idea of who is ready and who still needs work.
 Does he have the air needed to play at 100% for the entire game, season, or career?
-There is no longer an off-season for today’s professional athlete...or professional prospect.
+There is no longer an off-season for today’s professional player...or professional prospect.

 Coaching – The guy with the whistle is not a friend.
-His livelihood is tied to his ability to get the most out of each athlete and to get that athlete to buy into his system.
+His livelihood is tied to his ability to get the most out of each player and to get that prospect to buy into his system.
 Coaches have hearts and will go to war for the guys that do the same for him.
 Players that give everything they have to the game are often the coach’s favorite.
 Players that still have energy to go out dancing after the game are generally not.

 We all have a friend that could have been a professional.
 Heck, he tells us all the time.
 Now you know the difference between could have been and actually cashing professional hockey paychecks.